 Being the daughter of a well-known painter, Yung-Kuei (Sam) Lee, Kim learned to appreciate art at a very early age.
 She received her Bachelor's degree in Fashion, then continued her education and received her Master's degree in International Business.
 For many years, Kim enjoyed making jewelry as a hobby.
 Combining her artistic and design background with her business skills, Kim turned her hobby into a thriving business.
-Her handmade jewelry has been purchased by customers from all over the world (4 continents, 26 countries and counting), has been featured in Huffington Post and several issues of Lucky Magazine, Fashion Credited in InStyle.com, and has been spotted on prime time TV shows over 400 times.
+Her handmade jewelry has been purchased by customers from all over the world (4 continents, 26 countries and counting), has been featured in Huffington Post and several issues of Lucky Magazine, Fashion Credited in InStyle.com, and has been spotted on over 70 actresses in prime time TV shows and films over 425 times.
 Her TV show and Film clients (past and present) include "Desperate Housewives", "Cougar Town", "Grey's Anatomy", "90210", "Happy Endings", "Revenge", "Scandal", "The Crazy Ones", "Entourage - The Movie", "Ride Along 2 Movie", "Agents of S.H.I.E.L.D.", "Jane The Virgin", "Crazy Ex-Girlfriend", "Transparent", "Mom", "Middle School Movie", "Hail Mary", "White Famous", "How To Get Away With Murder", "Riverdale", "Dynasty", "The Resident", "Hell Fest Movie", "All American", "Hawaii Five-0", "Shaft Movie", "For The People", "Lovestruck", "The Purge", "Black Box", "Evil Eye".

 Kim’s jewelry has been described by her customers as “gorgeous”, “beautiful”, “stunning”, and “breathtaking”.
 Her designs range from chic classic styles to original creative designs you won’t find anywhere else.